First grade students enjoying a guided walk on the boardwalk at Billy Frank Jr. Nisqually National Wildlife Refuge

 What Supplies and Materials Does the Refuge Provide?

-For fully assisted groups, the Refuge provides access to the Environmental Education Center and Refuge educators.
-Our team of staff and volunteers lead indoor hands-on programming that brings science to life.
-Our unique resources include feathers, furs, nests, taxidermy bird mounts, and other natural artifacts as well as classroom tools such as microscopes, clipboards, etc. Additionally, our educators can lead small groups of students on guided trail explorations.
-Binoculars may also be loaned to any students 2nd grade and older.
+For fully assisted groups, the refuge provides access to the Education Center and refuge educators.
+Our team of staff and volunteers leads indoor hands-on programming that brings science to life.
+Our unique resources include feathers, furs, nests, taxidermied bird mounts, and other natural artifacts as well as classroom tools such as microscopes, clipboards, etc. Additionally, our educators can lead small groups of students on guided trail explorations.
+Binoculars may also be loaned to any students second grade and older.

 If your question isn't listed, please contact the Education Coordinator.